-3 The unique existence of the present

-Time is change - Parmenides and Zeno
+3.1 The special existence of the present - Parmenides and Zeno

 It could be argued that we do not "experience" space-times.
 We experience 'one instant at a time', so to say.
 We of course still appear to experience the passage of time, or perhaps more accurately, we (indirectly) experience changes in the spatial configuration of the world around us, through changes of the spatial configuration of our brain states.